datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 However, most Git repository hosting services do not support hosting the file content of the files managed by :term:`git-annex`.
-For example, the the results of the analysis in section :ref:`yoda_project`, ``pairwise_comparisons.png`` and ``prediction_report.csv``, were not published to
+For example, the results of the analysis in section :ref:`yoda_project`, ``pairwise_comparisons.png`` and ``prediction_report.csv``, were not published to
 GitHub: There was meta data about their file availability, but if a friend cloned this dataset and ran a :dlcmd:`get` command, content retrieval would fail